 Advising Resources and Expectations

-All students interested in pursuing a secondary field from the Slavic Department should contact the Director of Undergraduate Studies (DUS), Professor (@fas.harvard.edu), as soon as possible to discuss their program of study.
+All students interested in pursuing a secondary field from the Slavic Department should contact the Director of Undergraduate Studies (DUS), Professor Daria Khitrova (dkhitrova@fas.harvard.edu), as soon as possible to discuss their program of study.
 The DUS will be responsible for advising students, who will also be welcome to consult with other Slavic faculty, although the expectation will be that students will monitor their own progress towards fulfillment of the requirements.